Contributors and staff

 A well-spent youth as a little athlete, an A-Grade netballer, a one-eyed Collingwood supporter and fifth-form PE have added that pinch of sporting mongrel.

-Eve is also an artivist creating several short films in the fight against CSG and the Coalmonster with her other sideline Cloudcatcher Media.
+Eve is also an artivist who has gathered a small armful of awards creating music videos, short films and a feature doco in the fight against CSG and the Coalmonster as one half of Cloudcatcher Media.

-Eve has been a single mother to the ‘best kids on the planet’ for 21 years – she has raised an activist and a ballerina, in that order.
-She has lived on the north coast for 20 years and loves and adores being part of what she considers the unique and very special Echo Publications family to whom she has belonged for more than 10.
+Eve has been a single mother to the ‘best kids on the planet’ since 1992 – she has raised an activist and a ballerina, in that order.
+She has lived on the north coast since 1995 and loves and adores being part of what she considers the unique and very special Echo Publications family to whom she has belonged for more than 15 years.

 She is also a grandmother to an Italian Greyhound…